Chief community officer is the new CMO – TechCrunch

 Pandemic-era growth and SPACS are helping edtech startups graduate early

-Investors SPAC push could revapm the private market money game
+Investors’ SPAC push could revamp the private market money game

 Dear Sophie: Tips for filing for a green card for my soon-to-be spouse